-When you’re stressed, it is so tempting to fantasize about being not stressed.
+When you’re under stress, it is so tempting to fantasize about being not stressed.
 You imagine feeling peaceful and relaxed later–when you get home from work, or when this project is finished, or when this exam is over, or when you get to the beach, or maybe when the kids grow up, or maybe when you retire.

 But fantasizing about being unstressed at some other time or place doesn’t help you in this moment, right now, right here, in the midst of the stress.
 And if you don’t do something to unstress yourself here and now, there is real risk that that the stress, because you are holding on to it, will become part of you.